zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

       - `true`: The file can be played online.
       - `false`: The file cannot be played online.
     - `sliceStartTime`: Number.
 The Unix time (ms) when the recording starts.
   - `status`: Number.
-The recording status.
+The status of the cloud service.
-    - `0`: The recording has not started.
+    - `0`: The cloud service has not started.
     - `1`: The initialization is complete.
-    - `2`: The recorder is starting.
+    - `2`: The cloud service is starting.
-    - `3`: The uploader is ready.
+    - `3`: The cloud service is partially ready.
-    - `4`: The recorder is ready.
+    - `4`: The cloud service is ready.
-    - `5`: The first recorded file is uploaded.
-After uploading the first file, the status is `5` when the recording is running.
+    - `5`: The cloud service is in progress.
-    - `6`: The recording stops.
+    - `6`: The cloud service receives the request to stop.
-    - `7`: The Agora Cloud Recording service stops.
+    - `7`: The cloud service stops.
-    - `8`: The recording is ready to exit.
+    - `8`: The cloud service exits.
-    - `20`: The recording exits abnormally.
+    - `20`: The cloud service exits abnormally.
   - `sliceStartTime`: Number.
 The time when the recording starts.
 Unix timestamp (ms).
   - `extensionServiceState`: JSONArray.
-An array of the status of each extension service.
+An array of the detailed status information of each extension service.
 	  - `serviceName`: String.
 The name of the extension service.  `aliyun_vod_service` means ApsaraVideo for VoD.
 	  - `payload`: JSON.
 The status of the extension service.
 	    - `state`: String.
 The status of uploading media content to the extension service.